maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ![][Layout]

-When I switch hats, as a Rails developer, I look at layout as the Rails view framework in which all of my front end code lives, and from where it will interact via Rails with the outside world.
+When I switch hats, as a Rails developer, I look at layout as the Rails templating framework in which all of my front end code lives, and from where it will interact via Rails with the outside world.

 As a Rails Front End Engineer, you will wear both hats.
-In [Chapter 4][] we will dive deeply into information architecting, but for now our focus will be strictly on coding, and getting it right per our [manifesto][Manifesto], for both end-users and backend developers.
+In [Chapter 4][] we dive deeply into information architecting, but for now our focus will be strictly on laying out our foundation markup, and getting it right per our front end coding [manifesto][Manifesto].

 Let's get started.